Treatments for Obsessive-Compulsive Disorder (OCD)

 New York, NY 10029 Map

-Beginning March 2014, our Program will offer free group Cognitive-Behavioral Therapy (CBT) sessions for children with OCD.
+Beginning June 2014, our Program will offer its next series of free group Cognitive-Behavioral Therapy (CBT) sessions for children with OCD.
 Led by Ariz Rojas, PhD this 12-week series will involve CBT with exposure and response prevention (ERP), providing children with social support, expert feedback, and opportunities to generalize learned skills.Learn more [PDF]